data-dot-all/dataall/pages/architecture.md

 5. Short Running Asynchronous Tasks Processor (AWS Lambda)

-data.all infrastructure runs <span style="color:#2074d5">**90% on serverless**</span> services in a private VPC, the remaining 10% are for the OpenSearch cluster that is not serverless... yet!
+data.all infrastructure runs <span style="color:#2074d5">**90% on serverless**</span> services in a private VPC, the remaining 10% is for the OpenSearch cluster.
+Since data.all release v1.5.0 you have the ability to deploy an OpenSearch Serverless cluster instead by specifying the `enable_opensearch_serverless` parameter of the configuration cdk.json file.
+Check the [Deploy to AWS](./deploy-aws/) section.

 ![archi](img/architecture_infrastructure.drawio.png#zoom#shadow)

 ## Frontend Components <a name="frontend"></a>

 To fit the requirements of enterprise grade customers, data.all architecture has two variants.
-Both architectures are part of data.all code base and can be configured with in the deployment with the `internet_facing` parameter of the configuration cdk.json file.
+Both architectures are part of data.all code base and can be configured in the deployment with the `internet_facing` parameter of the configuration cdk.json file.
 Check the [Deploy to AWS](./deploy-aws/) section.

 - Internet facing architecture